Safety & Health

 If you believe you have had sustained close contact (within 6 feet of a case for a total of 15 minutes or more in 24 hours) with a person who has COVID-19, you should quarantine and contact UHS for testing.

-- Isolate for 10 days after symptom onset,
+- isolate for 10 days after your test date,

-- not have a fever for at least 24 hours (without using fever-reducing medications), and
+- be fever-free for at least 24 hours (without using fever-reducing medications), and

 - see improvement of other symptoms.